 There is no fixed term to a RIO mortgage; the capital is repaid when your home is sold, when you die or when you move into long-term care.
 Unlike with standard interest-only mortgages, you aren’t expected to demonstrate how you intend to pay off the capital later on, as it will already be expected that this will come from the proceeds of the sale of the property.
 All you need to prove is that you can make the interest repayments each month, so you will need a good credit history to qualify.

 The downsides are similar to that of equity release.
 You’ll likely end up reducing the amount you’re able to leave as inheritance to your loved ones, because funds from selling the property will be used to pay off capital on the loan.
-You’ll also have to make those interest repayments every month until you die, so this isn’t a financial decision to take lightly.
+You’ll also have to make those interest repayments every month until you die, so this isn’t a financial decision to take lightly, and you may prefer to remortgage to a standard mortgage to borrow extra cash to fund home improvements instead.
+Bear in mind, however, that lenders will only agree to this if you can demonstrate that you have sufficient income to keep up with your repayments, both now and in the future.

 To find out more about RIO mortgages and how they work, check out our article How retirement interest-only mortgages work.